top of page

 Founding Director & Interim Chair

-Strategic oversight and leadership of the Centre’s national research initiatives.
+Christian Corbet governs the strategic oversight and leadership of the Centre’s national research initiatives.
 The Centre will transition to an independent Chair and Advisory Council as the institution expands nationally.

-Dustin R. Chandler
+Dustin R. Chandler, H.BA.

 Treasurer